gousiosg/github-mirror/README.md

 ### Running

-To retrieve data with GHTorrent
+To retrieve data with GHTorrent:

 * `ght-mirror-events.rb` periodically polls Github's event
 queue (`https://api.github.com/events`), stores all new events in the `events` collection in MongoDB and posts them to the `github` exchange in RabbitMQ.

 * `ght-data_retrieval.rb` creates queues that route posted events to processor functions, which in turn use the appropriate Github API call to retrieve the linked contents, extract metadata to store in the SQL database and store the retrieved data in the appropriate collection in Mongo, to avoid further API calls.
 Data in the SQL database contain pointers (the MongoDB key) to the "raw" data in MongoDB.

 Both scripts can be run concurrently on more than one hosts, for resilience and performance reasons.
-To catch up with Github's event stream, it is enough to run `mirror_events.rb` on one host.
-To collect all data pointed by each event, one instance of `data_retrieval.rb` is not enough.
+To catch up with Github's event stream, it is usually enough to run `ght-mirror-events` on one host.
+To collect all data pointed by each event, one instance of `ght-data-retrieval` is not enough.
 Both scripts employ throttling mechanisms to keep API usage whithin the limits imposed by Github (currently 5000 reqs/hr).

 #### Data